haseebanwar/create-react-pkg/README.md

 The generated project includes `react` and `react-dom` along with the scripts used by Create React Package as Development Dependencies.

-You may install other dependencies, for example Material UI:
+You may install other dependencies, for example, Material UI:

 ```sh
 npm install @mui/material -D
 ```

 Since you are building a library, you probably need to install Material UI or other related frameworks as dev dependencies.
-It is responsibility of the app consuming your library to have those dependencies installed.
+It is the responsibility of the app consuming your library to have those dependencies installed.

 It is important that you define such dependencies as external dependencies.

 ### Manage External Dependencies

-External dependencies are those that should not be included in the bundled code of your library and should be installed by the consumer of your library.
+External dependencies are those that should not be included in the bundled code of your library and should be installed by the consumer of the library.

-To specifiy external dependencies, add them to `peerDependencies` key in your package.json
+To specify external dependencies, add them to `peerDependencies` key in your package.json

 ```json
 "peerDependencies": {